Marketing: What to Put on Your Contractor Business Card (And Why Most Cards Get Thrown Away) - TradePass Blog

 What the Best Contractors Do After Handing Out the Card

 The card handoff isn't the end of the interaction -- it's the beginning.
-The contractors who get the most callbacks and referrals don't just hand over a card and hope for the best.
+The contractors who get the most repeat work and referrals don't just hand over a card and hope for the best.
 They follow a simple routine:

 This takes 30 seconds and transforms a one-time card handoff into a permanent presence in the customer's phone.
 Over time, referral partner tracking reveals which of those customers became your best referral sources — giving you insight into where your business is actually growing.
 It's the single highest-ROI activity in contractor marketing.